boylea/monitoring_async_talk/async.rst

 .. note::
     * high overhead
-    * gives you averages
-    * doesn't give context
+    * critically, for async, doesn't give context

     What data are we going to collect?